 Ways to Money on Food: Strategize when Grocery Shopping

-24. Try to leave young kids at home unless they have become highly trained bargain shoppers with a vested interest in saving money.
-Note: Take turns watching the kids with a friend so each of you can grocery shop, focus on saving money and get everything you need in one trip.
+Try to leave young kids at home unless they have become highly trained bargain shoppers with a vested interest in saving money.
+Note: Take turns watching the kids with a friend so each of you can grocery shop, focus on saving money, and get everything you need in one trip.

-26. Reconsider the warehouse store
+Reconsider the warehouse store.

-Selecting Stores to Shop At
+Selecting Where to Shop

 More Ways To Save on Groceries

-31. Start a fresh produce and herb garden.
+Start a fresh produce and herb garden.
 Make this a family project and share your surplus.
 Some people I know save a lot of money by doing this.
 You will be amazed at how many ways you can serve zucchini!

 - Moving Tips to Make Moving Easier